OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 //  - connecting the led circuit (link back to single led experiment or reuse that text)
 //  - connecting all of the keypad outputs to the microcontroller pins

+Connect the keypad pins to the digital pins 8 to 2 on the arduino dock in order from left to right, i.e. the left most keypad pin to arduino header pin 8.
+Using the on board blue LED so don't connect external LED.

 ### Writing the Code

 // create a function that takes the keypad pins as input, and returns the number(s) that are currently pressed in an array, the array should be empty if no buttons are pressed